juanmiguelrl/breast-cancer-subtyping/README.md

 The GDC client module is activated in cesga with:
 module load gcccore/6.4.0 gdc-client/1.3.0-python-2.7.15

-After the download, all that has to be done is prepare a json file with the parameters needed at main.py (json file explanation uncompleted at the moment)
+After the download, all that has to be done is prepare a json file with the parameters needed at main.py
+an example of a configuration json file is provided in the file named example.json at the root of this project.
 ## json

 ### Manifest download options in json (--m):